logicly-au/pmhc-mds-user-documentation/docs/data-entry.rst

 Episodes with Program Type Universal Aftercare have extra information associated with them.
-The extra Universal After information is shown underneath the general Episode information when viewing or editing and Episode.
+The extra Universal After information is shown underneath the general Episode information when viewing or editing an Episode.

 .. _view-ua-episodes: